jairokoning/portfolio_repositories_web/README.md

 ## :rocket: About the challenge

-In this challenge, an application was developed to train and fix the ReactJS concepts during the Bootcamp GoStack 11 promoted by [Rocketseat] (https://rocketseat.com.br/)!
+In this challenge, an application was developed to train and fix the ReactJS concepts during the Bootcamp GoStack 11 promoted by [Rockeseat](https://rocketseat.com.br)

 The application allows you to add and remove portfolios from repositories, which are sent to an API made in Node.